exo-cesm/CESM2.1.3/README.md

 | [1% PAL 2 Ga YS 21 hr](/O2_Earth_analogues/cases/)  | 1% PAL of O<sub>2</sub> 2 Gyr younger Sun with 21 hour day |
 | [0.5% PAL](/O2_Earth_analogues/cases/0.5pc_PAL_O2)            | 0.5% PAL of O<sub>2</sub>   |
 | [0.1% PAL](/O2_Earth_analogues/cases/0.1pc_PAL_O2)            | 0.1% PAL of O<sub>2</sub>   |

+Since these simulations were performed, we (Dan, Greg, and Doug Kinnison) have updated the source code to include absorption in the Schumann-Runge bands, and also added in previously missing cross sections.
+Whilst these updates do not make an appreciable difference for the pre-industrial atmosphere, it is now recommended to include these updates when investigating low-O<sub>2</sub> atmospheres.

 ## Tidally locked exoplanet scenarios